tele-rss/tele-rss/README.md

 ## Features

+- each channel available at `/rss/<channel-name>`
+- list of channels available on `/rss-list`
+- OPML available at `/rss-list.opml`
+- Configurable via ini file
 - HTTP and HTTPS access
-- each channel available at /rss/channel-name
-- list of channels available on /rss-list
-- OPML available at /rss-list.opml
-- Configurable via ini file

-## First start
+- HTTP basic auth

-### Dependencies
+## Dependencies

 Require Python 3.6 and higher and following libraries